Yale-EEB723/finalproject/README.md

 I will work with published data, mostly located in the 1K Bat genome project and NCBI.
 Casey: I have some troubled identifying which methods to use to answer my questions at the moment.

+### Data visualization:
+I will use the UCSC genome browser to visualize genome assembly and structural annotation.

 ### Comparative analysis:

 ### Genome Annotation